UCSF-CBI/c4/docs/howto/gui-x11fwd.md

 Note that, to do this, you will need to be running an X server on your local machine.
 You can check this by verifying that environment variable `DISPLAY` is set on your local computer, e.g.

+For Mac users, you will want to use the open source XQuartz package for this <a href="https://www.xquartz.org/">xquartz.org</a>

 ```sh
 {local}$ echo "DISPLAY='$DISPLAY'"
 DISPLAY=':0'